 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Middle School Teacher may also be interested in:
+Those thinking about becoming a Middle School Teacher might also be interested in the following careers:

 - Art, Drama, and Music Professors

 - Recreational Therapists